-- Training does not include items or goods - Educational books, DVDs, magazines/periodicals related to your disability/condition are not allowed - Registration fees for conferences, classes and workshops are allowable.
+- Registration fees for conferences, classes and workshops are allowable.
 Classes for college credit are not allowed.
-Classes taken at a college or university are allowed if taken as an audited class. - Staff time for attending workshops is allowed - Materials being provided by the training are allowed - Expenses for travel, lodging or meals related to training are not allowed - The name of the training, description and cost for each training is required in the DHS-5788A CSP, including training at family camps - Training outside of MN is only allowed in bordering states of WI, IA, SD, and ND - On-line based training is allowed - Classes or college internships are allowable if not for college credit or working towards a degree.
-All activities must be related to your disability/condition. - Travel, lodging or meal expenses related to the training are not allowed - o Support Staff wages to attend training are not allowed
+Classes taken at a college or university are allowed if taken as an audited class. - Staff time for attending workshops is allowed - Materials being provided by the training are allowed - Expenses for travel, lodging or meals related to training are not allowed - The name of the training, description and cost for each training is required in the DHS-6532 CSP, including training at family camps - Training outside of MN is only allowed in bordering states of WI, IA, SD, and ND - Educational books, DVDs, magazines/periodicals related to your disability/condition are allowable. - On-line based training is allowable - Classes or college internships are allowable if not for college credit or working towards a degree.
+All activities must be related to your disability/condition. - Travel, lodging or meal expenses related to the training are not allowed - Support Staff wages to attend training are not allowed